uneeb125/myneovim/README.md

 ---
 ## Installing neovim form `source`
-This config works best when neovim is installed form sou
+This config works best when neovim is installed form source.

 Here is how to instal from `source`: